dhansel/ArduinoFDC/README.md

 disk drives.
 It can read/write 5.25" DD (360KB), 5.25" HD (1.2MB), 3.5" DD (720KB)
 and 3.5" HD (1.44MB) disks.

+The library comes with example code for low-level access to the disk contents as well as "ArduDOS", a (very) minimal DOS to browse/read/write the files on FAT (MS-DOS) formatted disks.
+For details see the corresponding sections below.

 ## Wiring:

 The following table shows how to wire up the Arduino UNO pins to the 34-pin IDC